ap211unitech/rusty-kitten/README.md

 # Rusty Kennel

-This project is features an HTTP server written in Rust using the Actix-Web framework.
+This project features an HTTP Web server written in Rust using the Actix-Web framework.
 It provides a booking management system for dog walkers, with endpoints for managing owners, dogs, and bookings.

 ## Getting Started